rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ## Usage
 Once the extension is added to your Azure DevOps Server (TFS) or Azure DevOps Services, the task should be available in the utilities section of 'add tasks'

-**IMPORTANT** - The V2 & V3 Tasks requires that oAuth access is enabled on agent running the task
+**IMPORTANT** - The V2 Task requires that oAuth access is enabled on agent running the task, this requirement has been removed in V3

 The task takes the following parameters